acenet-arc/ACENET_Summer_School_GPGPU/_episodes/02-hello-world.md

 ~~~
 {: .source}

 But the login nodes on the cluster we're using don't have GPUs.
-You can execute a quick test program by asking for an
+To run it on a
-<a href="https://docs.computecanada.ca/wiki/Running_jobs#Interactive_jobs">interactive job</a> from the scheduler:
+GPU node, use one of the Slurm commands we showed in the previous episode:

 ~~~
 $ srun --account=acenet-ss --reservation=acenet-ss_gpu --gres=gpu:1 --cpus-per-task=6 --time=5 ./hello_world